What Is Shrinkflation?

 First, let’s take a step backwards.
 Why is it called “shrinkflation” anyway?

 When companies shrink their products and thereby inflate the price, that’s shrinkflation.
-For instance, perhaps you notice that the 14-ounce bag of pretzels you used to buy is now 12 ounces…while the price has stayed the same or risen.
+For instance, perhaps you notice that the 14-ounce bag of pretzels you used to buy is now 12 ounces…while the price has stayed the same.

 Once you understand how it works, it’s pretty easy to understand why companies shrinkflate their products, as sneaky a tactic as it is.
-By offering less of their product at the same or a higher price, companies can increase their profit margins.
+By offering less of their product at the same (or even a higher price), companies can protect their profit margins.

 Examples of Shrinkflation